Izu-33/Forage---BA/README.md

 | requests | For web scraping |
 | wordcloud | For creating wordclouds |
 | spacy | For lemmatization |

+# Modeling (k-Means, LDA, Vader)

+- k-Means: k-Means clustering was used to cluster related words in the customer review comments (texts) and uncover hidden underlying topics in the discussions of the customers.

+- Latent Dirichlet Allocation (LDA): LDA is a generative probabilistic model of a corpus.
+This was used for topic modeling as well.

+- Vader: Used to build a model for sentiment scoring.

 Link to test the sentiment analyzer: [link](https://sentalyzer-app.onrender.com/gradio/)